scottcrossen/GridGames/README.md

 ### Description

 This repository is a simple website for users to play both 2048 and solve a slide puzzle with the same key strokes.
-It is written in vanilla JavaScript, HTML, and CSS.
+It is written in vanilla HTML and CSS, and JQuery.
 It is written and maintained by Scott Leland Crossen.

 ### Helpful Links